kentan-official/kentan/README.md

 Your feedback is always welcome!

 You can file [issues](https://github.com/kentan-official/kentan/issues) and create [pull requests](https://github.com/kentan-official/kentan/pulls) on the Kentan Github repository.
 The [contributing guide](https://github.com/kentan-official/kentan/blob/master/CONTRIBUTING.md) will help you contribute to this project.

+The project setup is documented in the [Wiki](https://github.com/kentan-official/kentan/wiki).